mallamsiddiq/zombie-apocalypse/README.md

 **docker-compose build

-//to build the image web the run
+//to build the image web then run

 **docker-compose up